Promoting the employment and advancement of diverse talent

 Extension of spousal benefits to same–sex partners

 Under Mizuho's HR and employee benefits systems, same–sex partners are treated as equivalent to spouses to the extent possible given legal and tax limitations in Japan, where same–sex marriage is not yet legal.
-Employees with same–sex partners are able to make use of benefits such as special leave for a wedding ceremony, for childcare or to care for a sick or aging member of their partner's family, and are also eligible for a monetary gift from the company in honor of special occasions such as a wedding.
+Employees with same–sex partners are able to make use of benefits such as special leave for a wedding ceremony, or for caring for a sick or aging member of their partner's family, and are also eligible for a monetary gift from the company in honor of special occasions such as a wedding.

 LGBT advisory service

 Mizuho offers both internal and external advisory services for employees.
 These services accept inquiries and provide advice for LGBT employees as well as their coworkers.

 Mizuho is working to raise awareness and change employee mindsets, by providing internal training aimed at promoting understanding of the LGBT community.

 LGBT groups and networks

 Mizuho has joined LGBT Finance, a network of financial institutions that work together to promote LGBT–friendly work environments in the financial industry.

 Mizuho has been a sponsor of Tokyo Rainbow Pride since 2017.
 This annual event aims to create a society in which people of any sexual orientation or gender identity can live openly, with pride and dignity.
 Mizuho employees march through Shibuya in the parade, waving custom Mizuho rainbow flags.